 Children love receiving gifts because they serve as extra reminders of your special love.
 If you send a gift with your next letter, please remember to put your sponsor number and your sponsored child's number on the items to help ensure that your child receives everything.

-Because of strict mailing and customs regulations in the various countries where we work, we cannot send a gift that exceeds 8-1/2" x 11" and 1/4" thick.
+Because of strict mailing and customs regulations in the various countries where we work, we limit gifts to 8-1/2" x 11" and 1/4" thick.

 We do not accept packages, primarily because of customs and duty costs.
 Instead, we send all of our mail, including any gifts you send, through customs as “documents” to avoid any fees.